The integration of variable generation and storage into electricity capacity markets: Equivalent Firm Capacity

 typically all the quantities on the right side of~\eqref{eq:8} may be readily estimated, e.g.\ via simulation.
-(Recall that the equation~\eqref{eq:8} is ultimately a consequence of the earlier smoothness assumption, the validity of which we check in our extended example of Section~\ref{sec:examples}.)
+(Recall that~\eqref{eq:8} is ultimately a consequence of the earlier smoothness assumption, the validity of which we check in our extended example of Section~\ref{sec:examples}.)

-In particular, as we argue in the Introduction and further in Section~\ref{sec:economic-approaches}, it is often natural to take the underlying risk metric~$\rho$ to be given by EEU.
+As we argue in Sections~\ref{sec:risk-metrics} and~\ref{sec:economic-approaches}, it is often natural to take the underlying risk metric~$\rho$ to be given by EEU.
 Then, in order to use~\eqref{eq:8}, we require an expression for the derivative $\eeu'(\R)$ of~$\eeu(\R)$ with respect to firm capacity.
-For any set of capacity-providing resources~$\R$ which consists entirely of generation, either conventional or variable, this is given by
+For any set of capacity-providing resources~$\R$ which consists entirely of generation, conventional or variable, we have

-The result~\eqref{eq:9} is known in the case where all the resource within the set~$\R$ is provided by firm capacity, for example conventional generation---see~\cite{DECCAnnexC}; its proof in the present case---where~$\R$ may also contain variable generation (but not storage)---is essentially the same and is given, for completeness, in the appendix.
-The results~\eqref{eq:8} and~\eqref{eq:9} therefore provide an efficient way to determine the EFCs (with respect to the risk metric given by EEU) of marginal contributions to capacity in an environment in which all capacity is provided by generation---a result which is also implicitly obtained by~\cite{BothwellHobbs2017}.
-The result~\eqref{eq:9} also plays an important part in an economic theory of capacity markets---see Section~\ref{sec:economic-approaches}.
+The result~\eqref{eq:9} is known in the case where all the resource within the set~$\R$ is provided by firm capacity (see~\cite{DECCAnnexC}); its proof in the present case---where~$\R$ may also contain variable generation (but not storage)---is essentially the same and is given in the appendix.
+The results~\eqref{eq:8} and~\eqref{eq:9} therefore provide an efficient way to determine the EFCs (with respect to the risk metric given by EEU) of marginal contributions to capacity in an environment in which all capacity is provided by generation---a result which is also implicit in~\textcite{BothwellHobbs2017}.
+The result~\eqref{eq:9} is also important in an economic theory of capacity markets---see Section~\ref{sec:economic-approaches}.

+When the set of resources~$\R$ includes storage, the result~\eqref{eq:9} requires modification.
+The reason for this is that when further resource---including firm capacity---is added to an existing set of resources, the use of any storage within that set \emph{may be rescheduled} so as to continue to contribute optimally to the minimisation of EEU, thereby increasing the contribution of the additional resource.
+Thus the right side of~\eqref{eq:9} needs to be replaced by something which is larger in absolute value.